rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 ![A graph showing how one computer can pretend to be several](../images/lxd-web-server-01.png)

 If you’ve ever played with VirtualBox to run some Windows apps, or run a web app on Docker, it’s like that, but not.
 Unlike virtual machines, Linux Containers don’t emulate an entire hardware environment for each container.
-Rather, they share all share few virtual devices by default for networking and storage, though you can add more virtual devices.
+Rather, they all share a few virtual devices by default for networking and storage, though you can add more virtual devices.
 As a result, they require a lot less overhead (processing power and RAM) than a virtual machine.

 For those Docker fiends out there, Linux Containers are less ephemeral than what you’re used to.
 All data in every container instance is persistent, and any changes you make are permanent unless you revert to a backup.
 In short, shutting down the container won’t erase your sins.

 Heh.

 LXD, specifically, is a command-line application that helps you to set up and manage Linux Containers.
 It works alongside the basic LXC app to help you with the initial setup of your containers, and the virtual devices needed to run them.
-It also helps you to manage your containers down the line.
+It also provides additional features to LXC and helps you to manage your containers down the line.

 We’ll be using them both to create an environment that works something like this: